exsystem/ASTBuilder/README.md

-# MyFormatter
+# ASTBuilder
-MyFormatter, ready to be a code formatter.
+This is an AST generator tool written in pure Pascal.
+You can write your own language grammar to generate the AST of your code.

 # LICENSE INFO
-MyFormatter is free software.
+ASTBuilder is free software.
 It is released under the terms of the GPL License.

 Copyright © 2022 by ExSystem (exsystemchina*gmail.com, replace the * to @) All rights reserved.